 The authoritative parenting style (not to be confused with the fear-based authoritarian style) gives clear boundaries, structure, and guidelines in a loving way.

 Check out all the Examples of Authoritative Parents do and see why many experts think it’s the best way to parent.
+Just click that link to read it on my site.

 Why parents are important in our life?